跳到主要内容

 REST API: Population & Field Selection

 The REST API by default does not populate any relations, media fields, components, or dynamic zones.
 Use the populate parameter to populate specific fields and the select parameter to return only specific fields with the query results.
-Ensure that the find permission is given to the field(s) for the relation(s) you populate.

 💡 Tip